Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 Introduction to Data Centers

-Data centers are a one-stop centralized facility that accommodates computer hardware, networking devices, storage systems, and other infrastructure.
-All of which involve storing, processing, and handling data.
+Data centers are a one-stop centralized facility that accommodates computer hardware, networking devices, storage systems, and other infrastructure, all of which involve storing, processing, and handling data.
 From small server rooms to high-tech, large-scale facilities, there has been an evolution for data centers as they have grown in capacity and effectiveness.
 This evolution also ensures an increase in their handling capacity as far as processing requirements were concerned.

 Data centers are needed to save and retrieve data to facilitate cloud computing, online applications, streaming media services, and data analytics.